HassounLab/EPP/README.md

   - *model_folder*: str; path to folder containing the model of interest
   - *output_template*: str; path + template (initial part of filename) where to store the results.

+## On Realistic data split

+We provide the indices for the "realistic" split of the data, as defined in our paper via UPGMA clustering of the molecules, and choosing the test molecules as the outliers.
+The files are the following:
+- Training + Validation: `data/HMCNF_data/train_i_UPGMAcluster800.pkl`.
+Slices the full dataset.
+- Training only: `data/HMCNF_data/train_for_val_i_UPGMAcluster800.pkl`.
+Slices the training + validation dataset (i.e. apply it after `train_i_UPGMAcluster800.pkl`).
+- Validation only: `data/HMCNF_data/validation_i_UPGMAcluster800.pkl`.
+Slices the training + validation dataset (i.e. apply it after `train_i_UPGMAcluster800.pkl`).
+- Test: `data/HMCNF_data/test_i_UPGMAcluster800.pkl`.
+Slices the full dataset.